Skip to content

 New Zealand Fur Seals

-Below is our journey map, which you can view and add as a layer in your own Google Maps.
+Below is our route, which you can view and add as a layer in your own Google Maps.
 It outlines planned stays, our route, and a few highlights of the trip.
-There are several hikes, and you’ll note many wineries – NZ is famous for its whites, and becoming known for its Pinot Noir as well!
+There are several hikes, and you’ll note many wineries – two of our favorite reasons to travel!

 Travel Bytes